Dealing With Self-Promoters at Work? Be a Savvy Boss

 - You don’t ask enough questions or do your homework regarding people.

 - You take information at face value.

-- You don’t differentiate between difficulty of work and levels of success.
+- You don’t differentiate between the difficulty of work and levels of success.

 - You have little or no knowledge about work outside your expertise or function.

 Clueless bosses are not aware of the role self-promotion plays in their workplace.
 They tend to believe the hype and overlook hard workers.
 As a result, their direct reports feel undervalued and unmotivated, because their work is not recognized or rewarded.
 Over time, cluelessness erodes your credibility and, in the big picture, the organization is truly ignorant of the talent it possesses.

 2. The Gullible.
-A boss who is gullible is one who is highly open to influence, but low on discernment.
+A boss who’s gullible is one who’s highly open to influence, but low on discernment.
 Typically, a gullible boss is ambitious, maybe overly ambitious.
 The desire for recognition and success makes gullible bosses susceptible to anyone or any information that makes them look good or feel good about themselves.
 You might be gullible if: